Crito-VanaheimServers/VGS_ASA_Server_Control_Bot/README.md

 https://discord.com/developers/applications

 DOES NOT WORK WITH SERVERS RUN FROM NITRADO
+If you run multiple servers you can install one of these for each server.

 Bot controls Ark Survival Ascended Server.
 Designate a specific channel for admin use only so users with permissions to that channel can usE slash commands to start, Stop, Restart your server from discord